 - Instead of 1st position, 2nd position, 3rd position, 4th position, etc., use descriptive names: Self position, Other position, Observer position, Group position…

 - Instead of meta-program, say preferred attention strategy.
 (Most non-NLPers don’t know what “meta” means.
 The word “program” has so many meanings that “meta-program” could describe almost anything: a computer program, a personal or business strategy, etc.)

 What NLP jargon would you like to change?

 - What NLP jargon do you hate, and why?

 - What term(s) do you prefer to use instead?

 Post your ideas and suggestions in the Comments.
-If I like your idea, I may cite it in the article or turn it into another poll.
+If I like your idea, I may cite it in the article or post about it.